 The best way to test your integration is in the segment debugger.
-Open your source and do some downloads on your Frontify styleguide.
+Open your source and do some downloads on your Guideline.
 You should see tracking results in segment debugger instantly.

 If you connect e.g. Google Analytics, this properties are displayed in all default reports.

-- isAttachment (true if download is an attachment)
+isAttachment (set if download is an block's attachment)

 E.g. for Google Analytics there are settings in admin -> custom definitions -> custom dimensions.

 E.g. for Google Analytics there is an option at the destination -> settings (sproket icon) -> 'Custom Dimensions'.
 Fill in the custom dimension names (E.g. 'url', 'filename', etc.) and a the index number.